 They were having a problem getting up to their high altitude stations in the winter.
 Everything was run down or broken.
 Especially the Burma Jeep.
 You could see it in the photo above.
 I took one look at their crazy toys and said, “I’m your man!”

 I would take medical researchers up to the top of 14,252 foot White Mountain Peak year round.
 Leveling out that road in deep winter snow on the steep eastern flank with the Tucker SnoCat was quite a challenge.

 Print the Aoli, Comet Clones & Pod People poster by Hardy Snyman

 The Problem with Paragliding

-All you really need to know about paragliding is in this video:
+All you really need to know about paragliding is in these videos:

 While any heavier-than-air aircraft can stall, dive and recover, only the paraglider can suddenly lose the shape of its airfoil and drop its operator to earth.
 This inadequacy makes the paraglider unique in all of aviation.
 The inability of the sail to retain virtually any kinetic energy removes the act of recovery from the realm of airmanship to the felt table of the gambler, with his life and future subject only to the roll of the die.
 Instead, his supposed airmanship becomes a rather desperate and urgent exercise in untanglement, something best done on the ground.